aninditarath/aninditarath/README.md

 ---

+### Little Bit About Me

+Hello!
+I’m Anindita Rath, a passionate QA professional with over 10 years of experience in the IT industry, specializing in software testing and automation.
+I’ve had the opportunity to work across multiple domains including enterprise mobility, telecom, and cloud platforms, contributing to both MNCs and product-based organizations.

+My toolkit includes Selenium, Appium, RestAssured, Postman, TestNG, JUnit, Python, Java, and Shell scripting, and I’ve also worked with CI/CD tools like Jenkins and explored AI-powered testing and visual validation techniques.

+I strongly believe in continuous learning and the philosophy of #SharingIsCaring — which is why I’m here: to share my insights, learnings, and challenges from the world of testing, and to grow alongside this incredible community of testers and technologists.

 ### 🧩 About Me

 🔹 I'm a Quality Engineer with over 10 years of experience in test automation, functional testing, performance testing, and everything in between.